FirelyTeam/firely-docs/vonk/features/hipaa.rst

     Implement a mechanism to encrypt electronic protected health information whenever deemed appropriate.

 The recommended way to ensure that e-PHI is encrypted as necessary is to use disk encryption, and there are several solutions for this depending on your deployment environment.
 If you're deploying in the cloud - see your vendors options for disk encryption, as most have options for encrypted disks already.
 If you're deploying locally, look into BitLocker on Windows or dm-crypt/LUKS for Linux.

-Vonk does not provide encryption on the database fields, because this would severly hurt the search capabilities.
+Disk encryption is preferred over individual database field encryption as the latter would severely impact the search performance.

 .. _hipaa_164.312.a.2.ii:

 164.312(a)(2)(ii) Emergency access procedure